 2012, PDF of Cedar House posted for free download on this Website.

 2012, PDF of second edition of The Mullumbimby Kid posted for free download on this Website.

 2012, good mention of second edition The Mullumbimby Kid, with cover, in Education, 28 May.

-2012, sniffy notification of second edition of The Mullumbimby Kid, with cover, in Sydney Morning Herald, In Short, 19/20 May.
+2012, a sniffy notification of the second edition of The Mullumbimby Kid, with cover, in Sydney Morning Herald, In Short, 19/20 May.

 2012, Blackwall Bugle (e-newsletter of Wardell Historical Society), Issue 18, mention of second edition of The Mullumbimby Kid (with cover illustration).